kwilteam/kwil-db/CONTRIBUTING.md

 ### Pull Request Process

-1. Fork the repository and create a new branch from `main`.
+1. Fork the repository by clicking the "Fork" button on the top right of the repository page.
+Clone the kwil-db repository and add your fork as a remote.

-2. Add your changes to the main branch, and ensure that your code and commits follow the [coding style](#coding-style) and [commit message](#commit-messages) guidelines above.

-3. In the `kwil-db` repository, add a remote for your fork:

 ```bash
 git clone https://github.com/kwilteam/kwil-db